LaMitaOne/RaylibErosionStandaloneDelphi/README.md

     🧵 Threaded Architecture: Runs the entire Raylib Game Loop in a background thread, separating logic from the UI thread.
     🧩 Full Encapsulation: The entire engine (Erosion Math, RLights, Shaders) is packed into a single drop-in TWinControl.
     ⚡ Performance Boost: Increased performance by ~20+ FPS compared to standard VCL TTimer approaches.
+        (at ryzen4500u with vega, at desktop 144fps+ no idea my sceen does not more :D)
     🛠️ Clean Code: Cleaned up codebase and translated all comments to English for GitHub.

 🙏 Acknowledgements